craftersshaft/Beef-Serinate/README.md

 # FNF-Godot
-cutting this section because im not actually that agressive about whether i use this or not based on a cool web toy i commissioned from snakesandrews https://yokemart.itch.io/music-for-craftersshaft
+cutting this section because im not actually that agressive about whether i use this or not,

+based on a cool web toy i commissioned from snakesandrews https://yokemart.itch.io/music-for-craftersshaft

 this project is still in its early stages